r4ds/mentordash/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of mentordash is to create a dashboard for mentors at the [R4DS Online Learning Community](https://www.rfordatasci.com/).
-Thank you to [yonicd](https://github.com/yonicd/threads/) for a great deal of work in the threads package\!
+The goal of mentordash is to create a dashboard for mentors at the [Data Science Learning Community](https://dslc.io/).
+Thank you to
+[yonicd](https://github.com/yonicd/slackthreads/) for a great deal of work in the slackthreads package\!

-The dashboard is now [deployed](http://r4ds.io/mentordash)\!
+The dashboard is now [deployed](http://dslc.io/mentordash)\!

 ## Installation